Austin Divorce Lawyer

 Divorce can be daunting.
 It's an incredibly complex legal process, and leaving behind the life you built with your partner can be emotionally challenging.
+However, divorce also brings with it the opportunity to form a new beginning.
+If you are ready to take this step, our team at Cofer & Connelly is here to help.

 How to File for a Divorce in Texas

-As long as you meet those requirements, you should be eligible to file for divorce.
+In order to get a divorce in Texas, you must first file a petition for divorce with the court.
 You can simply head over to your county court and ask the court clerk for divorce forms.
 Once you fill out the forms, you can officially file your divorce.
+The petition must include the grounds for divorce.

 The respondent has 21 days to respond after receiving notice.
 If they fail to respond within that time, it may be possible for the petitioner to move forward with the divorce process without the respondent's acknowledgment.
 However, courts usually require petitioners to wait 60 days after filing for the divorce to receive a final divorce decree from the court.